 Throughout their five years of training, residents participate in a variety of formalized weekly seminars and lectures.
 The didactics are designed to parallel the residents progressively expanding knowledge and skills, moving from the more basic concepts to the more complex, and involving increasing participation on the part of the resident.

-In addition to the regular lectures, the Medicine/Psychiatry residents meet monthly with the Medicine/Psychiatry faculty.
-These meetings include, journal clubs, case presentations and/or program discussions specific to the combined program.
+In addition to the regular lectures, the Internal Medicine/Psychiatry residents meet monthly with the Internal Medicine/Psychiatry faculty.
+These meetings include journal clubs, case presentations and/or program discussions specific to the combined program.

-An outline of the training experiences spanning the five training years are listed at the following links:
+An outline of the training experiences spanning the program's five years can be found in the right column of this page.

 The Evaluation Process